TheFishNextDoor/Tasks/README.md

 ### KILL_ENTITY
 - **Description:** Triggered when an entity is killed by a player.
 - **Associated Data:**
-    - Player: The player who killed the entity
     - Location: The location of the entity
     - Entity: The entity killed
     - Item: The item in the players hand